giacomoh/Random-Reference/README.md

 - smoother image movement (lags slightly on larger files)
 - ???

-If you have any features you'd like to add you can message me or open a pull request!
+If you have any features you'd like to see added you can message me or open a pull request!

                             ╱|、
                           (˚ˎ 。7